egorcl/data-mgmt/adbcertificationlabs/ConnectingtoAutonomousDatabase.md

 4.  **ojdbc.properties** – points to the location of the wallet for jdbc connections

-## Connecting to the database using SQL Developer
+## Module 3:  Connecting to the Database using SQL Developer

 *(Make sure you are running the latest version of SQL Developer 18.4.
 Some older versions will not work with ATP, see lab introductions on how to install)*